morel-g/generative-models/Readme.md

 ## Reinforcement learning datasets

-Diffusion models for reinforcement learning, demonstrated on a 2d maze.
-For comprehensive insights refer to the [original paper](https://arxiv.org/abs/2205.09991).
+[Diffusion models for reinforcement learning](https://arxiv.org/abs/2205.09991) is a trajectory-level diffusion probabilistic model that enables effective, flexible trajectory optimization by generating globally coherent plans through iterative denoising, demonstrating significant advantages in long-horizon decision-making and adaptability in various control settings.

-Here are some examples on simple 2d mazes
+The trajectories of the model are shown here on some 2d mazes

  <div align="center">